gatsbyjs/gatsby/docs/docs/glossary.md

 ### Gatsby

 This project.
 A framework based on [React](#react) that helps you build blazing fast websites and apps.
+Its [feature set](/features/) can make it a good choice over other ways to build websites.

 ### GraphQL